subhajitdatta14/DSA-ZONE/README.md

 ---

-## 🎨 What is DSA LAB?
+## 🎨 What is DSA ZONE?

-**DSA LAB** reimagines algorithmic education by trading sterile, dry diagrams for a **vibrant, neo-brutalist comic-book playground**.
+**DSA ZONE** reimagines algorithmic education by trading sterile, dry diagrams for a **vibrant, neo-brutalist comic-book playground**.
 Every data structure comes to life with step-by-step animation controls, live code tracers, dynamic pointer highlights, and interactive problem testing.

 Whether you're prepping for technical coding interviews (FAANG / Big Tech) or building CS intuition from scratch, DSA LAB provides a visual mental model of how memory, pointers, nodes, and partitions behave in real time.